ramrao0102/cs5293sp22-project1/README.md

 Noticed one bug in the list that contains the strings to be redacted.
 On one of the files, it was redacting a single character string <br>
 in the date string.
 In order to find a workaround, I am only redacting those strings that are of a length of more than 1 character. <br>
 This is specific to the spans being retained in the list that is being used to redact.
 It applies to names, phone #s, dates, addresses, and concept <br>
 string.
 This does not apply to the gender specific string.
-As that redaction is being handled separately and after the redaction for other types are <br>
+As that redaction is being handled separately and after the redaction for other types are completed. <br>
-completed. <br>

 ## Statistics for Redacted Strings